jjjake/upload-marc/README.md

         ./upload_marc.py Y6oUrAcCEs4sK8ey:youRSECRETKEYzZzZ

 ## Notes
-* All HTTP errors and missing file errors are logged to a file called `upload_marc.log`.
+* All HTTP errors and missing file errors are logged to a file named `upload_marc.log`.